RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+3.0.0.4.270.26
+   - NEW: ipset Netfilter support + userspace tool to create ipset lists.

 3.0.0.4.270.25b
    - FIXED: Disabling DHCP logging would cause a syntax error in dnsmasq's configuration (regression from dnsmasq update)